Vinayak2k03/Up-Hive/README.md

-# BetterUptime - Website Monitoring Platform
+# Up-Hive – Website Monitoring Platform

-BetterUptime is a robust website monitoring platform that helps you track the uptime and performance of your websites in real-time.
+Up-Hive is a robust website monitoring platform that helps you track the uptime and performance of your websites in real-time.
 Built with modern technologies and a distributed architecture, it provides reliable monitoring with instant notifications when your websites experience downtime.

 # Demo
 https://github.com/user-attachments/assets/b115c62a-99b5-4f0a-b3d3-3059a30492d8